+Refer to School behaviour and Welfare policy which mentions sexual violence and sexual harassment

-- 5.9.1 Parkgate Primary School, The Futures Trust understands that both adults and other children can perpetrate abuse, and can happen inside and outside of school.
-Peer on peer abuse is taken very seriously.
-Peer on peer abuse can include bullying (including cyber-bullying, prejudice-based and discriminatory bullying), abuse in intimate personal relationships between peers, physical abuse, sharing of consensual or non-consensual images of videos, causing someone to engage in sexual activity without consent, sexual violence and/or harassment, upskirting, and initiation/hazing ceremonies.
-Parkgate Primary School, The Futures Trust recognise that safeguarding issues can manifest as peer on peer abuse. - 5.9.2 All members of staff will be made aware of the school's policy and procedures with regards to peer on peer abuse.
-Parkgate Primary School, The Futures Trust will ensure staff understand what is meant by peer on peer abuse and the school's policy for dealing with incidents. - 5.9.3 Parkgate Primary School, The Futures Trust will work to prevent peer on peer abuse by educating staff through training and dialogue and through the delivery of a bespoke PSHE programme utilising national programmes and resources e.g. NSPCC PANTS. - 5.9.4 In the event that an allegation of peer on peer abuse is made, Parkgate Primary School, The Futures Trust will investigate this as outlined in the Peer on Peer Abuse Policy and Procedures. - 5.9.5 In the event that an allegation of peer on peer abuse is made, victims and alleged perpetrators will be supported by:
+- 5.12.2 All members of staff will be made aware of the school's policy and procedures with regards to child on child abuse.
+Parkgate Primary School, The Futures Trust will ensure staff understand what is meant by child on child abuse and the school's policy on child on child abuse by regular training and updates. - 5.12.3 Parkgate Primary School, The Futures Trust will work to prevent child on child abuse by educating staff through training and dialogue and through the delivery of a bespoke PSHE programme utilising national programmes and resources e.g. NSPCC PANTS. - 5.12.4 Although it is recognised that if there are no reported cases, such abuse may still be taking place.
+If an allegation of child-on-child abuse is made, Parkgate Primary School, The Futures Trust will investigate this as outlined in the Child on Child Abuse Policy and Procedures. - 5.12.5 In the event that an allegation of child on child abuse is made, victims and alleged perpetrators and any other children affected will be supported by: